ONSdigital/dp-download-service/README.md

 The app uses the default provider chain.
 When running locally this typically means they are provided by the `~/.aws/credentials` file.
 Alternatively you can inject the credentials via environment variables as described in the configuration section

+### Mongo

+The `ENABLE_MONGO` feature flag lets the application connect to a mongo instance using the `MONGODB_*` variables.

+The application doesn't actually do anything with Mongo at this time.
+This is just a first phase.

+* Run `brew install mongo`
+* Run `brew services start mongodb`

 ### Healthcheck

 The endpoint `/healthcheck` checks the health of vault and the dataset api and returns one of: